Looking for activities to do in iSimangaliso Wetland Park?

 Most of the lodges and campsites can be accessed without a permit, but once you drive into an area of the park, for example, on the eastern or western shores around St. Lucia Lake and the Kosi Bay Lakes or Estuary mouth, you need to pay daily for an entrance permit.

-The permit office is at KZN Ezemvelo at Third Lake, Lake Kuhlange, and the permit must be bought before you enter the park.
-It can be bought the day before if you want to enter the gate early.
-And note that you cannot buy one at the gates.
+The permit office is at KZN Ezemvelo at Third Lake, Lake Kuhlange – you must buy a permit before entering the park.
+If you want to enter the gate early, you can buy one the day before.
+(Note that you cannot buy a permit at the gate itself)

 The Best Time of Year to Visit iSimangaliso Wetlands